rec/gitz/README.rst

   Copy a git branch locally and on all remotes

 `git delete <doc/git delete.rst>`_
-  Delete one or more branches locally and on all remotes
+  Delete one or more branches locally and remotely

 `git rename <doc/git rename.rst>`_
   Rename a git branch locally and on all remotes